-Committee Composition Scope of charter Audit & Risk Committee (ARC) Members Richard Betts (Chair) Mary Sontrop Christine Emmanuel- Donnelly Membership of the ARC is at least two Directors, who are sufficiently independent, with familiarity of financial management and an understanding of the pharmacuetical / medical device industry.
-The purpose of the ARC as set out in its charter, is to assist the Board in fulfilling its corporate governance and oversight responsibilities relating to: The integrity of MVP's financial reporting; The effectiveness of MVP's systems of financial and non-financial risk management and internal control; The external audit function and integrity of the process; MVP's risk profile and risk policy; and The effectiveness of MVP's risk management framework and supporting risk management systems.
-Human Resources Committee (HRC) Members Membership of the HRC is at least 3 non-executive Directors.
-The HRC works on behalf of the Board to oversee the Group's human resources in the best long-term interests of MVP's shareholders.
-As set out in its charter, the Committee provides an objective review and oversight of people and remuneration-related policies, frameworks Leon Hoare (Chair) and practices so that they: Gordon Naylor Align with the Group's purpose, culture and strategy; (from 1 July to 1 June) Comply with the Group's performance and risk management framework; Mary Sontrop Comply with legal and regulatory requirements; and Russell Basser (from 1 June) Remain appropriate to changing market conditions.
-Continuous Membership is the Chair, The purpose of the CDC is to: Disclosure Committee (CDC) Chair of ARC, CEO, CFO and Company Secretary Act with delegated authority to review and consider the materiality of information to consider whether that information is market sensitive requiring disclosure; Members Approve certain disclosures to the ASX; and Richard Betts Make recommendations to the Board as to the content of information to be disclosed.
-Gordon Naylor or information to be disclosed.
+Committee Composition Scope of charter Audit & Risk Committee (ARC) Membership of the ARC is at least two Directors, who are sufficiently The purpose of the ARC is to assist the Board in fulfilling its corporate governance and oversight responsibilities relating to: • The integrity of MVP's financial reporting; Members independent, with familiarity of financial management and an understanding of the pharmaceutical / medical device industry.
+Paul Townsend 1 (Chair) The effectiveness of MVP's systems of financial and non-financial risk management and internal control; The external audit function and integrity of the process; Gordon Naylor Christine MVP's risk profile and risk policy; and Emmanuel- Donnelly Preparation for sustainability reporting.
+People & Culture Committee (PCC) Membership of the PCC is at least 3 non-executive Directors.
+The PCC works on behalf of the Board to oversee the Group's human resources in the best long-term interests of MVP's shareholders.
+As set out in its charter, the Committee provides an objective review and oversight of Members people and remuneration-related policies, frameworks Leon Hoare (Chair) and practices so that they: Gordon Naylor Align with the Group's purpose, culture and strategy; Comply with the Group's performance and risk Russell Basser management framework; Mark Fladrich (from April 2025) Comply with legal and regulatory requirements; and ,,,,,,,,,,,,,,,,,,,,,,,,,,, Remain appropriate to changing market conditions. ontinuous Membership is the Chair, The purpose of the CDC is to: Disclosure Chair of ARC, CEO, CFO and Company Secretary Act with delegated authority to review and consider the materiality of information to consider whether that information is market sensitive requiring disclosure; Disclosure Committee (CDC) Members the materiality of information to consider whether that of information to be disclosed.